cincuranet/blog/_posts/2006-04-22-7975-deploying-the-asp-net-application-which-is-using-firebird-net-data-provider-with-design-time-support.md

 ---
+title: |
-title: "Deploying the ASP.NET application which is using Firebird .NET Data Provider (with design-time support)"
+  Deploying the ASP.NET application which is using Firebird .NET Data Provider (with design-time support)
 date: 2006-04-22T15:44:00Z
 tags:
   - .NET